vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/remediate.md

 Web ACLs are ordered lists of rules.
 They are evaluated in order for each HTTP request and the action of the first matching rule is taken by the WAF engine, whether that is to allow, block or count the request.
 If no rule matches, the default action of the web ACL prevails.
 Multiple web ACLs can reuse the same rules, and multiple rules can reuse the same conditions assuming that is desirable from a change management process point of view for your workloads.
 This creates effectively a dependency tree between these AWS WAF components.

 !!! info "Note About This Section"
-    **This section is a sample walkthrough to illistrate the process of creating WAF conditions and rules.** To begin building your WAF ACL for this round, go to the <a href="./#perimeter-layer-round-rule-creation-and-solutions" target="_blank">Perimeter Layer Round - Rule Creation and Solutions</a> section.
+    **In order to illustrate the process of creating WAF conditions and rules, we will walk through the creation of the first rule in your WAF ACL.** The complete list of threats and solutions is available in the <a href="./#waf-rule-creation-and-solutions">WAF Rule Creation and Solutions</a> section.

 ###Rule Design Considerations: